Nursing

 Prerequisites

-For the RN to BS Nursing Student, or permission of the instructor.
+For the RN to BSN Student, or permission of the instructor.

-This course introduces population health concepts.
-Emphasis is on health promotion, risk reduction, and disease prevention in the context of whole-person wellness.
-Interprofessional collaboration and focus on the social and environmental determinants of health provide the framework for addressing community-level assessment and intervention applications.
-Students will participate in a service-oriented community project with health care providers.
+Introduces population health concepts with emphasis on health promotion, risk reduction, and disease prevention in the context of whole-person wellness.
+Interprofessional collaboration and focus on the social and environmental determinants of health provide the framework for addressing community-level assessment and intervention strategies.
+Students will engage in a service-oriented community project in partnership with healthcare providers.

 2 Theory, 1 Clinical/Lab